pfenninglab/nhp_snrna_striatum_analysis/README.md

 1. pip install pip_requirements.txt
 2. Rscript installation.R

-Alignment of the rhesus macaque straitum nuclei data was performed using [STAR version 2.7.2b](https://github.com/alexdobin/STAR) on the rhemac10 genome
+Alignment of the rhesus macaque straitum nuclei data was performed using [STAR version 2.7.2b](https://github.com/alexdobin/STAR) on the rhemac10 genome.
-Scripts for the alignmet are located in the alignment scripts folder The analysis was composed of the following steps and can be viewed in the analysis jupyer notebooks
+Scripts for the alignmet are located in the alignment scripts folder.

+The analysis was composed of the following steps and can be viewed in the analysis jupyer notebooks.

 | Computational Step   | Software Packages  | Associated Notebook  |
 | ------------- |:-------------:| -----:|